-Map Algebra allows you access to the Spatial Analyst tools, operators, functions, and classes through algebra.
+Map algebra allows you access to the Spatial Analyst tools, operators, functions, and classes through algebra.
 In its most basic form, an output raster is specified to the left of an equal sign (=), and the tools, operators, and their parameters are on the right.
-For example:
+See the following example:

-Map Algebra can execute simple statements, but the power of the language is realized when creating complex statements and models.
-As Map Algebra has been integrated in Python, all the functionality of Python and ArcPy and its extensions (modules, classes, functions, and properties) is available to you, the modeler.
+Map algebra can run simple statements, but the power of the language is realized when creating complex statements and models.
+As map algebra has been integrated in Python, all the functionality of Python and ArcPy and its extensions (modules, classes, functions, and properties) are available to you, the modeler.

-It is easy to quickly become productive with Map Algebra, and as your needs grow, you can explore many of its facets.
+As your needs grow, you can explore many of the facets of map algebra.
 The following quick tour will give you the essentials to get started.